grosz99/cortex_rollout/README.md

 - Interactive chat interface
 - Support for various data queries including sales, revenue, and contract information

-This project consists of a React frontend and an Express backend that connects to Snowflake.
+This project consists of a React frontend with serverless API routes that connect to Snowflake.
+The application is deployed on Vercel.

 ## Setup